 Why I Made This Guide

 If your son or daughter has been diagnosed with Attention-Deficit/Hyperactivity Disorder (ADHD), odds are that you already have experienced some of the parenting challenges that come with it.
 Even more likely is your growing concern about your child’s ability to handle the necessities of life both now, and more importantly, in the future.
 In my time as a Marriage and Family Therapist specializing in treating adolescent and adult ADHD, I am consistently astonished at the lack of information parents are given about ADHD after their child has received the diagnosis.
 In an effort to properly equip parents, I created the following guide to serve as a quick reference on Attention-Deficit disorder.
-It is outlined in 2 parts, each to address a different aspect of conceptualizing and working with the disorder.
+It is designed to address different aspects of conceptualizing and working with the disorder.
 I hope you find it to be an informative and useful tool to: (a) better understand your child, (b) develop creative ways of connecting with him/her, (c) avoid parental burnout, and (d) give your child the best chance to succeed academically, personally, and socially.
-The following is part 1 of 2.
+The following is Part I: Understanding.

 The first and possibly most important point I can emphasize to parents is that if your child has ADHD (especially if you do not) he or she probably does not think like you do.
 This goes beyond the simple differences that separate the priorities of adults and kids.
 We are talking about fundamentally different ways of mental processing, information absorption, and execution of behaviors.
 If these differences are ignored, misunderstood, or go unaccommodated, they can lead to a number of emotional issues and detrimental habits that can carry into adulthood.
 Understanding these differences and how kids express them is a crucial first step in helping them to thrive.